British Anabaptism: Relevance

 The Anabaptists influenced other minority groups who sprung out of their movement, such as the Amish.
 Their beliefs in baptism have become a main part of mainstream baptism today.
 Even throughout the hundreds of years since their starting point, they are still in various cultural references today and a small religious movement across the world.
 Like in Voltaire's Candide, or as stock characters in Shakespeare's plays, they still play a part in English history and religious history.

-It is assumed that the Baptists and other Puritan Dissenters absorbed the British Anabaptists.
 The early relations between Baptists and Anabaptists were strained.
 In 1624 the five Baptist churches of London issued an anathema against the Anabaptists.
 Today there is little dialogue between Anabaptist organizations (such as the Mennonite World Conference) and the Baptists.
 A student centre opened in 1953 has led to the establishment of nearly 20 congregations linked to an Anabaptist Network.

+In the present-day, there is a Conservative Mennonite Anabaptist congregation in Craven Arms—Shropshire Hills Mennonite Church—that is a part of the Nationwide Fellowship Churches.
+A Beachy Amish Anabaptist congregation—Dunmore East Christian Fellowship—is present in Kilmacanogue, as well.
+There are two Bruderhof Communities in the United Kingdom, Beech Grove Bruderhof Community and Darvell Bruderhof Community.